plouc/nivo/windows-cygwin.md

 5 - make with `make pkgs-build`
 6 - if it complains about babel packages then install them manually

-To trigger a new version on Azure pipelines, push a new tag and the rest should be automatic through lerna.
+To trigger a new version on Azure pipelines, use `lerna version patch`, which will create a patch version and push to origin.
+This will trigger a new build on Azure pipelines.
-(and some other magic that I can't remember)